 With volcanos, mountain ranges, deserts, and stunning valleys, Chile has one of the most diverse landscapes on earth.
 And that diversity extends to the oceans around the country.
 You’ll need to be on the water to take in some of the best sights, so if you’re able to set sail for a few days, visit the Chilean Fjords or the Strait of Magellan.

-The fjords of Chile, near the southern tip of South America, are some of the wildest and most beautiful marine landscapes on the continent.
+The fjords of Chile, near the southern tip of South America, are some of the wildest and most beautiful marine landscapes on the continent and one of the best places to visit in Patagonia.
 As you sail through these waters, keep an eye out for some of the world’s oldest glaciers; you’ll know you’re getting close if you start to see chunks of ice floating nearby.
 There’s usually a chance of whale sightings, depending on the time of year, and you may even see rare Chilean condors swooping over the coastlines.

 South of the fjords is the Strait of Magellan, one of the most important channels for ships traveling between the Pacific and Atlantic Oceans.
 This is the real Patagonia, and it’s one of the best places in Chile to really feel South America’s extremes, from landscapes and winds to beauty.